 The next morning, I got up two hours before sunrise and once again found my way to the summit of the great dune.
 The wind of the night had cleared all footprints off the ridges, and it was finally time to get out the wide lens.
 It was a perfect day for landscape photography in Morocco.

 Equipment: Canon EOS 5DSR | Canon 16-35mm f/4 IS | Kase 0.6 hard GND + 0.6 soft GND

 Exif: f/9,5 | 30mm | ISO 100 | 1/15s and multiple exposures for focus stacking

-Besides taking all the photos I also recorded a Vlog, in which I show some behind the scenes footage and also more places we visited.
-So lean back and enjoy some impressions from Marrakech and some desert moods.
+Besides taking all the photos I also recorded a behind-the-scenes video, in which I show some more places we visited.
+So, lean back and enjoy impressions from Marrakech and some beautiful desert moods.

 * This is a Booking.com Affiliate Link.
 If you use it to make a booking, I’ll get a little commission from Booking.com